boryspaulewicz/bhsdtr/Readme.md

 parsimonious SDT model as described in this great [paper](https://link.springer.com/article/10.3758/s13428-019-01231-3) by Selker, van den Bergh, Criss, and Wagenmakers.
-The &gamma; vector can also be constrained in other ways, in particular the constraints can be soft (i.e., priors with small SDs) which means that a continuum of more and more simplified models can be obtained.
+The &gamma; vector can also be constrained in other ways, in particular, the constraints can be soft (i.e., priors with small SDs) which means that a continuum of more and more simplified models can be obtained.
 Moreover, the effects of *numerical* predictors (e.g., presentation time, stimulus